shecodez/Wi-Fi.FYI/content/blog/fat/quinoa-tabbouleh.md

 - **Fiber**: 7g
 - **Protein**: 8g

+> ⚠️ **DISCLOSURE** ⚠️ I only endorse things I use and love.
+If you choose to purchase anything using my referral links as an Amazon Associate, I may earn a small commission from qualifying purchases.
+However, there is absolutely NO extra cost to you.

 ## Ingredients
 - 1 cup of uncooked quinoa (I like the colorfulness of tri-colored quinoa)
 - 2 cups of water or vegetable broth (mushroom broth FTW)